substrate-asia/hackathon-2023-summer/projects/10-Vane-Trust/README.md

+#### Vane-Trust is a trust leverager tool for solo online retailers and businesses.

+*Digital experienced re-imagined*

 ## Problem statements

   - The cost of making a mistake in crypto is very huge, we have seen that on wrong addresses incidents.